nicaless/DAT_SF_19/Homework/hw1_commandline_exercise.md

 ```bash
 head chipotle.csv
 ```
-This shows the columns which led me to this conclusion.
+This shows the columns "order_id", "quantity", "item_name", etc. which led me to this conclusion.

 1) ii.
 There are 1834 Order IDs